What Is A Covenant Not To Compete In Pennsylvania?

 When are Covenants not to Compete Unenforceable?

-Whether a given judge will enforce a non-compete agreement is difficult to know in advance.
-While employer's interest are significant, the courts of Pennsylvania also put a high level of importance on a person's ability to pursue their desired employment opportunities.
+Whether a given judge will enforce a non-compete agreement is difficult to discern in advance.
+While employer's interest are important, the courts of Pennsylvania also put a high level of importance on a person's ability to pursue their desired employment opportunities.
 Consequently, a court will generally only uphold non-compete clauses which under the circumstances are considered to be reasonable.
-Terms contained in a covenant not to compete will be struck down by a court as unreasonable if they bind the employee for an excessively long period of time or if they cover an unreasonably large geographic area around Scranton.
+Terms contained in a covenant not to compete will be struck down by a court as unreasonable if they bind the employee for an unusually long period of time or if they cover an unreasonably large geographic area around Scranton.

-Covenants must also be limited to restricting dealings with those competitors that are rationally related to the employer?s industry.
-Lastly, the employer needs to have an acceptable business interest which justifies their motives in requiring their employee to sign a covenant not to compete.
+Covenants must also be limited to restricting dealings with those competitors that are reasonably related to the employer's industry.
+Finally, the employer needs to have an acceptable business purpose which justifies their motives in requiring their employee to sign a covenant not to compete.

 Do I Need an Attorney when Dealing with a Covenant not to Compete?